Now could be a perfect time to consider a move to Portugal from USA.

 As you can see, living in Portugal as an American is a great idea.

-Without any further ado, let’s dive in and look at 11 reasons to move to Portugal from USA in 2023.
+Without any further ado, let’s dive in and look at 11 reasons to move to Portugal from USA in 2024.

 11 Reasons to Move to Portugal from USA

-1. Political stability
+1. Political Stability

+Are you fed up with constant conflict between Republicans and Democrats?
 Are you concerned that Trump might somehow get back into power in 2024?
+Or are you alarmed by the SCOTUS decision to revoke Roe vs Wade?

 If you move to Portugal from USA, you can leave all of those stresses behind.

-2. Affordable state healthcare
+2. Affordable Healthcare

 Europe has long been known for its state healthcare, and Portugal’s no exception.